 In contrast, the statistics on same-sex marriage in the USA reveal that 66% of white mainline Protestants and an impressive 61% of Catholics support gay marriages.
 However, a mere 29% of white evangelical protestants are supporters.

-5. Same sex marriage statistics also reveal that 74% of Millennials support gay marriage.
+5. Same-sex marriage statistics reveal that 74% of Millennials support gay marriage.

 (PewResearch)